How did I get here?

 Many years of counseling led to my decision to make the transition to living as myself, a woman.
-After transitioning to Erica a decade ago, I am now living and practicing clinical psychology as well as appearing as an expert in my field.
+After transitioning to Erica a decade ago, I have been enjoying my life while practicing clinical psychology as well as appearing as an expert in my field.

 You might find me hanging out with my friends and family, or at rallies for LGBTQ rights, speaking at conferences and other events.
 Lately, I’ve been granting interviews and making podcasts to educate the media and the public about transgender mental health care.